Come visit us at

 Recreation and leisure professionals provide healthy, well-rounded lifestyle opportunities for community members to connect, play, and grow.
-This puts helping people of all ages to engage in recreation and leisure programs and events at the heart of a career in the recreation and leisure field.
+Helping people of all ages to engage in recreation and leisure programs and events is at the heart of a career in the recreation and leisure field.
 This program will provide you with the skills and experience needed to start your career in government, non-profit or commercial recreation organizations.
-You will experience an interesting blend of hands on management training, program and event planning, implementation and evaluation, while learning how to use industry-standard records management software.
+You will experience an interesting blend of hands on management training and program and event planning, implementation and evaluation, while learning how to use industry-standard record management software.